 NNEG is calculated using base property growth rates reduced for the cost of potential dilapidations, using a stochastic model.
 In addition, a cost of capital charge is applied to reflect the variability in these cash flows.
-The base property growth rate assumption is RPI +0.75% (same as at 31 December 2019) which equates to a long-term growth rate of 4.0% pa (same as at 31 December 2019).
-After applying the cost of capital charge, dilapidations and the stochastic distribution, the effective long-term growth rate equates to 0.6% pa (0.5% pa at 31 December 2019).
+The base property growth rate assumption is RPI +0.75% which includes a reduction to the growth rate of 0.5% per annum for the potential impact of climate change actions.
+The modelled growth rates include an adjustment for the 5-year period 2023-2027 to reflect the market view of short-term growth being lower than long-term growth.
+The combination of the adjusted rate over the first five years and the base property growth rate equates to a long-term average growth rate of 3.1% per annum at 31 December 2022 over a twenty five year projection.
+After applying the cost of capital charge, dilapidations and the stochastic distribution, the effective net long-term growth rate equates to 0.4% per annum.